po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/README.md

 * If students struggle with the `bash shell` activity, `27-Evr_Shell`, walk through it with them using the talking points provided.
 Otherwise, support the students as they work on the activity and briefly review it at the end.

-* In Unit 18, you'll start working with NoSQL databases using MongoDB.
-Be sure to have MongoDB installed on your computer.
-Follow the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to install MongoDB on your computer.
+* In Unit 18, you will focus on NoSQL databases.
+Be sure to have MongoDB and Compass installed on your machine before the first class.
+Refer to the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) for instructions.

-* Note that students with MacOS running Catalina may need to use brew tap to install MongoDB.
-Refer to this [blog post about MongoDB's Brew Tap](https://www.mongodb.com/blog/post/mongodbs-official-brew-tap-now-open-and-flowing)

-* When working with IndexedDB, make sure you refresh and or delete your database in IndexedDB in between activities.
+* Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+To use, make sure that you first have both MongoDB and Node.js installed.
+For start-up instructions, refer to the [Mongoose docs on getting started](https://mongoosejs.com/docs/index.html).

+* Mongo Atlas, a fully managed cloud database, will be used to deploy the Unit 18 mini-project to Heroku.
+For instructions on how to sign up for an account and deploy a free cluster, refer to [Get started free with MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/).

+* Unit 18's activities do not have a front end and all routes will be tested using Insomnia.
+Please make sure that you have Insomnia installed locally prior to class.
+Refer to [Insomnia installation docs](https://insomnia.rest/download) as needed.

+* Though MongoDB might be new to most learners, Unit 18's activities build on skills developed in earlier units, including Express servers, SQL databases, data relationships, and queries.
+Where possible, encourage students to make connections to prior learning and start thinking about the role that databases such as MongoDB play in their apps.

 ## Career Connection

-* Remind students that related career services material can be found in their Career Connection folder for [Unit 17](../../../01-Class-Content/17-CS/04-Career-Connection/README.md) and [Unit 18](../../../01-Class-Content/18-NoSQL/04-Important/CAREER-CONNECTION.md).
+* Remind students that related career services material can be found in their Career Connection folder for [Unit 17](../../../01-Class-Content/17-CS/04-Career-Connection/README.md) and [Unit 18](../../../01-Class-Content/18-NoSQL/04-Career-Connection/README.md).

 * If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp/).